nemonik/hands-on-DevOps/readme.md

   Error: SSL certificate problem: unable to get local issuer certificate
   ```

   there is a chance your environment has either `SSL_CERT_FILE` and `CURL_CA_BUNDLE` environment variables set to a CA Cert file.
-Vagrant will use one of these files instead of its own and will not be able to hande the SSL inspection.
+Vagrant will use one of these files instead of its own and will not be able to handle the SSL inspection.
 The quick fix is to unset these environment variable via entering

   ```
   env -u SSL_CERT_FILE